prapr/prapr/README.md

 directory `{$project.base}/target/prapr-reports/*/`, where `*` is a number representing the time and date at which the tool is ran.
 Under that directory you can find `fix-report.log` which is a human readable, ranked list of fixes.
 You might also want to use the visualized report by opening `index.html` in a web-browser.
-Please refer to the Secion [Reporting](#prapr-reports) for more information about fix reports.
+Please refer to the Section [Reporting](#prapr-reports) for more information about fix reports.
 You can find dumped mutations under the subdirectory `pool`.
 With the help of the LOG file and a decompiler installed on your favorite IDE, you can see how patches can be applied in the source code.
 ### Fixing jejin-984f7567 from Defexts